JonCat1/Jon-Catanzano---Sample/README.md

 ![image](https://user-images.githubusercontent.com/16295975/227042763-0a260225-ba70-4ab8-baab-3885fd987116.png)

-The sample API architecture illustrates the services (resources) that might be used in an online shopping, ordering, payment, and shipment platform.
+The sample API architecture illustrates the services (resources) that might be used in an online shopping, ordering, payment, and shipment and delivery platform.

 The architecture also shows the status and error return codes in the event the service request is invalid, review [Return Code Convention](#4-return-code-convention) for more details.